jaruserickson/projects/README.md

 # projects

+**note:**

+This branch is in a weird state since I've migrated off of the old hosting, and am now hosting everything statically.

+I'm going to be rehauling my personal website, and this will serve as a staging page.

+---

 my personal website is totally json powered!

 this means you can plug any json (following [Example JSON](https://files.jaruserickson.com/jaruserickson.json)'s format) into the `JSON_URL` in `src/App.js` file to generate a projects page of your own - just like [mine](https://jaruserickson.com). (i'd also edit `public/index.html` to your liking)